shanehoey/mediant/README.md

 # Mediant PowerShell Module

 >
-> <b>Important Note</b> :  This project is out of date, I have plans to update it to the latest Mediant Firmware version, and PowerShell Core, however there is no release date yet
+> <b>Important Note</b> :  This project is out of date, You should use restAPI directly
 >